vaugerbird/sstv-backpack/README.md

 3. Change the text options on lines 24 and 25 to reflect your callsign and desired splash text.

-4. All the board settings can be left alone except for selecting the correct COMM port.
+4. All the board settings can be left alone except for selecting the correct COM port.

 5. Upload the code!